 6. Laundry

 Be mindful of your laundry use.
 Use one set of linens for your stay.
-If staying at a hotel or resort, reuse towels.
-If you're staying at a cabin or vacation property, run only full loads when doing laundry.
+If you're staying at a hotel or resort, reuse towels.
+If you're staying at a cabin or vacation property, only run full loads when doing laundry.

 7. Bikes

-After a day on the trails, clean your bike using a bucket and sponge which uses less water than a hose.
+After a day on the trails, cleaning your bike using a bucket and sponge uses less water than a hose.

 8. Avoid Toys that Use Water